Skip to content

 }'

-This JSON policy instructs Azure’s background services to evaluate the logs/ prefix daily.
-Blobs age smoothly into Cool tier, then Archive, and are ultimately purged from the system after a year---ensuring you never end up as the subject of the financial disaster war story from the introduction.
+This JSON policy instructs Azure’s background services to evaluate the logs/ prefix periodically after the policy takes effect.
+Blobs age smoothly into Cool tier, then Archive, and are ultimately purged from the system after a year---greatly reducing the chance that you end up as the subject of the financial disaster war story from the introduction.

-Section titled “Securing Blob Storage: SAS Tokens vs Identity-Based Access”
+Section titled “Securing Blob Storage: Identity, Access, and Networks”

 Choosing how to authorize access to blob storage defines your security posture.
-There are three primary methods, but they are not created equal.
+There are three primary methods for identity and authorization, alongside robust network controls.

 Every storage account has two 512-bit access keys that grant full administrative control over the entire account.
 Using these keys is equivalent to giving an application the master root password to your data.